diversable/maurice/README.md

 NOTICE:

-This software is under development and is currently in the prototype (Alpha) phase.
+This software is under development and is currently in the 'Alpha' phase.

 _Pre-Requisites_: